Teddylikeabear/teddyhubb/workflow.md

 -Having a meeting with interns , and all the things we will do today are on the intern folder -trying to validate user name
--created a usernotfound page but seems like i will change it to just a pop up message
+-created a usernotfound page but seems like i will change it to just a pop up message -decided to use a flash message for my user validation -designing my about page dor the website
+-modifying the user model to include additional fiels for storing relevant information